-Almshouse and Poorhouse Terminology
+Almshouse and Poorhouse Glossary

 The Ancestor Hunt regularly adds and updates new collection links, as well as searches for and fixes broken links.